Shell V-Power: V-Power Petrol

 In the United States, in around 2004, all Shell "Premium" gas was rebranded as "V-Power".
 In 2015, Shell re-branded V-Power to the newly launched V-Power Nitro+.

 In Canada, from June 2005, Shell Canada re-branded Optimax Gold to V-Power.
 In 2015, Shell Canada re-branded V-Power to V-Power Nitro+.

-In Hong Kong, as there is no oil refinery plant located in Hong Kong, gasoline was imported from Singapore, which is 98 RON.
+In Hong Kong, as there is no oil refinery plant, gasoline was imported from Singapore, which is 98 RON.
 However, V-Power sold in gas stations was rumoured to reach 167 RON (the highest native RON for consumer grade commercial petrol worldwide).
 Such a figure was not supported by any actual test, nor was it confirmed by Shell and was contradicted by a report of the Legislative Council of Hong Kong.

 In New Zealand, from 2007, Shell rebranded 95 Premium Unleaded as V-Power.
 It was still rated at 95 RON.
 Shell sold its New Zealand retail operations in 2010, to a consortium which later became Z Energy, and upon re-branding Shell V-Power was replaced with ZX Premium Unleaded.

 In Sweden, Shell V-Power was previously 99 RON, but is now been re-branded under the new owner St1 from June 2011, to "Shell V-Power E5" making it 98 RON with a mix of 5% ethanol.

-In Argentina, from 2009, Shell rebranded 95 Super fuel as V-Power and also the Diesel premium for V-Power diesel.
+In Argentina, V-Power is the grade 3 fuel sold by Shell, rated at 98 RON.
 In the Philippines, Pilipinas Shell launches the new Shell V-Power (replacing Shell Velocity) in 2006.
 On June 1, 2012, Shell Philippines launches the premium fuel grade, Shell V-Power Nitro+ Gasoline (formerly Shell Super Premium) and Shell V-Power Nitro+ Racing (formerly Shell V-Power).
 In Indonesia, from April 2013, Shell rebranded 95 Super Extra as V-Power with additional additives.
 While it is still rated at 95 RON.

-In Malaysia, it is RON97 but in Singapore, where Shell offers RON98, the octane is higher for V-Power Racing.
+In Malaysia & Singapore, it is RON98, the octane is higher for V-Power Racing.
 In Philippines, on June 8, 2017, V-Power Nitro+ was replaced with V-Power with Dynaflex technology.
 In Russia, all Shell stations offer V-Power rated 95 RON, some stations also offer V-Power Racing (98 RON).